 , Himachal Pradesh

-since its construction.
-It has six power generating units altogether and the capacity of each of this units is 115 MW.
+, since its construction.
+It has 6 power generating units altogether and the capacity of each of this units is about 115 megawatt.

-The Baglihar Dam or the Baglihar Power Project on the other hand has also been constructed on the Chenab River
+or Baglihar Power Project is also a major dam of Jammu and Kashmir.
+It has also been constructed on the Chenab River

 Chutak Hydroelectric Project